-For this project, you only need two supplies, 16 gauge dead soft wire and Jewelry 3 in 1 pliers.
-With the wire, you want something that is pliable but not super, super soft.
+*Choosing Wire Tip – With the wire, you want something that is pliable but not super, super soft.
 I did notice a difference in softness between brands.
 What you are looking for is a wire that is easily bent with your fingers but resilient enough that once you make the word it won’t be easily bent out of shape.
+If making larger wires, use a thicker guage wire.

-Print off a cursive font you like in about the size you want.
-I used Sacramento, but others that will work include Brannboll Fret, Bickham Script, and HaloHandLetter.
+For the font, I used Sacramento, but others that will work include Brannboll Fet, Allura, and HaloHandLetter.
 The font is only a guide to help keep the letters all the same size and straight.
-As you can see above, mine ended up being a bit bigger than the printed writing.
+As you can see below, mine ended up being a bit bigger than the printed writing.

 Each name only took a maybe 10 or 15 minutes and I got to catch up on my favorite shows while I worked on them.